noisegate/alienware13r3Ubuntu/README.md

 # alienware13r3Ubuntu
-##desiclaimer
+## disclaimer
 I am not an expert, just desribing how I got it working...

-Just my experience, two days of playing around to get 18.04 running on new alienware 13 r3 laptop
+Just my experience, two days of playing around to get
+18.04 running on new alienware 13 r3 laptop

 did some of the update (BIOS) from windows, then made dualboot